hdl-util/hdmi/README.md

 ![GIF showing VGA-compatible text mode on a monitor](demo.gif)

+## License

+This project is dual-licensed under MIT and Apache 2.0.

+`SPDX-License-Identifier: MIT OR Apache-2.0`

 ## Usage

 1. Take files from `src/` and add them to your own project.
 If you use [hdlmake](https://hdlmake.readthedocs.io/en/master/), you can add this repository itself as a remote module.